Why Material Texture Shapes How Customers Emotionally Read a Brand

 By Yan Luo | Samtop Display

-Texture speaks before touch.
-Soft materials invite and calm.
+In luxury visual merchandising, tactile perception in display design is often overlooked — yet it defines how customers emotionally respond before they ever touch a product.
 Hard materials define and elevate.
 Smart display design uses both — to create emotional clarity and lasting sensory impression.

 In most retail displays, material is chosen for budget or function — not emotional impact.